iratao/kuber/incubator/schema-registry/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

 ### Parameters
-The following tables lists the configurable parameters of the SchemaRegistry chart and their default values.
+The following tables list the configurable parameters of the SchemaRegistry chart and their default values.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |